cspoppuppy/CRDTs-LWW-Element-Graph/README.md

 #### A state-based LWW-Element-Graph

--   add a vertex/edge
+-   [x] add a vertex/edge: lww.js - addVertex, addEdge
--   remove a vertex/edge
+-   [x] remove a vertex/edge: lww.js - removeVertex, removeEdge
--   check if a vertex is in the graph
+-   [x] check if a vertex is in the graph: lww.js - lookupVertex
--   query for all vertices connected to a vertex
+-   [x] query for all vertices connected to a vertex: lww.js - connectedVertice
--   find any path between two vertices
+-   [] find any path between two vertices
--   merge graph/replica
+-   [x] merge graph/replica: lww.js - merge

+#### How to use / test

+Prerequisite: Node.js

+-   Code in lww.js
+-   Test: command line `npm run test`

+#### Concerns

-Timestamp precision: milliseconds
+-   Timestamp precision: milliseconds